RISCV-on-Microsemi-FPGA/FreeRTOS/FreeRTOS_on_Mi-V_Processor/miv-rv32im-freertos-port-test/README.md

 E.g. You must set configCPU_CLOCK_HZ parameter in FreeRTOSConfig.h according to the hardware platform design that you are using.

-The RISC-V creative board design is running at 66Mhz clock.
-The PolarFire Eval Kit design is running at 50Mhz clock.
+The RISC-V creative board design uses 66Mhz processor clock.
+The PolarFire Eval Kit design uses 50Mhz processor clock.
 The SmartFusion2 Adv.
-Developement kit design is running at 50Mhz clock.
+Development kit design uses 83Mhz processor clock.

 ### Microsemi SoftConsole Toolchain
 To know more please refer: [SoftConsole](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole)